readthedocs/readthedocs.org/docs/support.rst

 * "How do I structure translations inside of my project for easiest contribution from users?"
 * "How do I use Sphinx to use SVG images in HTML output but PNG in PDF output?"

-You might also find the answers you are looking for in our `documentation guides`_.
+You might also find the answers you are looking for in our :doc:`documentation guides </guides/index>`.
 These provide step-by-step solutions to common user requirements.

 User Support